 You should look for help from an immigration lawyer to make sure you are eligible before you apply for TPS.
 You can apply for TPS by filling out Form I-821.
 You will also need to submit:

-- A biometrics fee of $85 if you are over 15 years old
+- A biometrics fee of $85 if you are over 14 years old or a fee waiver request on Form I-912,

-- Evidence that you are a national of the country on the TPS list.
+- Evidence that you are a national or citizen of the country on the TPS list.

-- Proof that you lived in the United States since the most recent “designation date” for your country.
+- Proof that you lived in the United States since the most recent “designation date” and continuous residence for your country.

 - If you wish you receive a work permit, you must also submit: